-Jury Information Sessions are held 1-3 months prior to the annual jury for anyone who is interested in applying to become a TFAA member artist.
+Jury Information Sessions are held prior to the Phase I Jury for anyone who is interested in applying to become a TFAA member artist.
 They are optional meetings during which the jurying process and the benefits of being an associate are discussed.
 This is a good opportunity for applicants to ask any questions they might have.

-In addition, this year we are conducting Torpedo Factory tours to show artists considering joining our ranks, how many different opportunities there are for their participation.
-The dates of those tours are listed in the 2014 jury timeline above.
+In addition, we are conducting Torpedo Factory tours to show artists considering joining our ranks, how many different opportunities there are for their participation.
+The dates of those tours are listed in the 2015 jury timeline above.

 Who are the jurors?